Updated April 2026

 Verify the insurer uses specialist prestige assessors

-Ask about approved repairer networks and whether you can choose
+Ask about authorised repairer networks and whether you can choose

-Review excess levels - these can be significant on high-value vehicles
+Review excess levels as these can be substantial on high-value vehicles

 Check whether track day cover is available if needed